 For Allison, the glucose biofeedback generated by Levels allowed for inclusions of more foods, helped her understand how exercise can impact a food-related glucose elevation, and showed her how to combine foods in such a way to minimize glucose spikes.

 “I really liked how easy Levels was to use; there was lots of functionality, tools, and explainers for the newbies or non-science people like me.”

 Allison looks forward to using Levels to continue launching several new experiments to better explore her metabolic flexible ranges.
 She’s excited to learn how to continue receiving the mental and health benefits of a primarily keto diet while also making the most out of the valuable energy locked in carbs.

 “I love having some control over my nutrition,” says Allison.
 “After being keto for three years, I can finally start coming up with some unique and energy-packed recipes that are personally designed for me.”

 Today, Allison feels empowered over her health.
-Carbs no longer look like a scary step backwards– they’re viewed as more of a valuable energy capsule that must be used responsibly.
-In two short months with levels, Allison helped to completely restructure the foundation of her nutritional approach in favor of metabolic health.
+Carbs no longer look like a scary step backward– they’re viewed as more of a valuable energy capsule that must be used responsibly.
+In two short months with Levels, Allison helped to completely restructure the foundation of her nutritional approach in favor of metabolic health.